randallmitchell/Android-Q-Project-Template/playbooks/create-new-playbook.md

 - [ ] New playbook file created with correct filename
 - [ ] Developer section is complete and clear
 - [ ] AI Agent section has detailed execution steps
+- [ ] Role(s) have been identified and specified in the AI Agent section
+- [ ] Role selection is optimized for the specific task context
+- [ ] If multiple roles are used, they are clearly mapped to execution phases
 - [ ] Validation checklist is comprehensive
 - [ ] Success criteria are specific and measurable
 - [ ] Playbook is added to README.md